Climate Change Initiatives

 At Kaneka, we are working to reduce CO2 emission intensity, using a CO2 emission intensity index as an indicator for management, based on CO2 emissions from energy consumption associated with production activities.

-GHG emissions for Kaneka and Group companies in Japan increased by 4.1% from the previous year to 1,220 thousand tons-CO2e, due to the impact of increased production volume.
+GHG emissions for Kaneka and Group companies in Japan decreased by 10.2% from the previous year to 1,095 thousand tons-CO2e, due to factors such as energy saving activities, lower production volume, and the use of energy with a lower CO2 emission coefficient.
 Going forward, we will continue to take energy saving actions and, based on our strategy for carbon neutrality, will work to reduce GHG emissions by means of actions such as streamlining production processes through innovation and switching to alternative fuels.

 GHG Emissions and Energy Origin CO2 Emission Intensity Index